p4lang/p4ofagent/README.md

 #### Final steps
 Edit the target Makefile to build and link this library, then add a call to `p4ofagent_init` (defined in `p4ofagent.c`) to the `main.c` that is starting the behavioral model.
 This will start the P4 Openflow Agent as a thread in the behavioral model.
 Then you're done!
 Whew!

+#### Example Ryu Controller App Integration

+Here are the steps to set up a topology of two hosts h1 and h2 connected to a soft switch which is controlled by a Ryu controller App (simple_switch_13.py)

+1. Go to the switch target directory ($(P4FACTORY)/targets/switch)

+2. Run "make bm-p4ofagent PLUGIN_OPENFLOW=1

+This builds the executable with openflow agent.
+The mininet script looks for this executable, so it needs to be built before running the mininet script.

+3. In another terminal, start Ryu like this: ryu-manager <path to file>/[simple_switch_13.py](https://github.com/osrg/ryu/blob/master/ryu/app/simple_switch_13.py)

+This starts an instance of Ryu running a controller program for a single-table L2 switch.

+4. Start the mininet script.
+The IPv4 address of the Ryu instance needs to be supplied as an argument to the script.
+The agent will try to connect to a controller at this IP address.

+5. Ping between hosts h1 and h2 to test connectivity